RSP-git-code/OpenClawProjectBuilder/README.md

 # Configure Telegram channel
 docker compose run --rm openclaw-cli configure --section channels
-# Enter your Telegram bot token
+# Enter your Telegram bot token:
+The Bot Token will be given by @BotFather .Also dont share this Token with anyone .
 5. Approve yourself
-Message your bot on Telegram — it will send a pairing code.
+Message your bot on Telegram :it will send a pairing code.
 Run: bashdocker compose run --rm openclaw-cli pairing approve telegram YOUR_PAIRING_CODE
 6. Start building!
 Message your bot with any project idea: